rakudo/rakudo/NOMMAP.markdown

 # Roadmap for "nom" Branch

-Last Updated 30 June 2011
+Last Updated 3 July 2011

 Note that this isn't strictly in order, though things nearer to the top are likely to get focus sooner.

 Current fails that people are likely to encounter (no particular order):
 * core constants (e.g., Inf, Bool::True, Order::Decrease)
-* array parameters bind as containers
 * regexes missing
 * is export on methods
     - should work outside the setting; note here if not